typedb/typedb-docs/10-query/01-match-clause.md

 This query matches only the direct instances of `romantic-relationship`.
 That means the instances of `open-relation`, `domestic-relation` and `complicated-relation` (which all subtype `romantic-relationship`) would not be included.

 ### One particular instance
-Grakn assignes an auto-generated id to each instance.
-Although, this id is generated by Grakn solely for internal use, it is indeed possible to find an instance with its Grakn id.
+Grakn assigns an auto-generated id to each instance.
+Although this id is generated by Grakn solely for internal use, it is indeed possible to find an instance with its Grakn id.
 To do so, we use the `id` keyword followed by the `id` assigned to the instance by Grakn.

 <div class="tabs dark">